Global Magnetohydrodynamic Simulations of Monster Shocks in Neutron Star Magnetospheres: Cylindrical Geometry

 with peak at $r/R_\times \approx 1.17$.
 As in the spherical case, the measured slope does not fully agree with the analytical prediction.
-In the cylindrical simulations we find a slope of $\sim 0.24$, compared to the expected value of $\sim 0.125$.
-For reference, in the spherical case we measure a slope of $\sim 1$, whereas the analytical prediction is $\sim 0.81$.
-Owing to the numerical robustness of the quasi-1D setup, we can probe this discrepancy using the simulation \texttt{sigma5000}, with $\sigma_\times = 5000$ and $\lambda/R_\times = 0.035$, placing it well within the asymptotic regime.
-As shown in Figure \ref{fig:sigma5000}, the slope ($d\Gamma/d\xi$) agrees extremely well with the analytical prediction.
-However, the plateau is wider than expected and exhibits modest pre-acceleration up to $\Gamma \sim 2$, leading to a larger-than-predicted maximum upstream Lorentz factor.
+In the cylindrical simulations we find a slope of $\sim 0.2$, compared to the expected value of $\sim 0.125$.
+For reference, in the spherical case we measure a slope of $\sim 1$, whereas the analytical prediction is $\sim 0.82$.
+Owing to the numerical robustness of the quasi-1D setup, we can probe this discrepancy using the simulations \texttt{sigma5k} and \texttt{sigma50k}, with $\sigma_\times = 5\times10^3$ and $\sigma_\times = 50 \times10^3$ both with $\lambda/R_\times = 0.034$.
+As shown in Figure~\ref{fig:sigma5000}, the slope ($d\Gamma/d\xi$) agrees well with the analytical prediction.
+However, the plateau is wider than expected and exhibits modest pre-acceleration (relative to the maximum Lorentz factor), leading to a larger-than-predicted maximum upstream Lorentz factor.
+This arises because the plateau width is estimated assuming force-free propagation with $E = B = B_{\rm bg}/2$, which neglects the upstream region where the Lorentz factor is still well below its maximum.